Charles P. Kindleberger: Treasury

 While writing his thesis, Kindleberger was employed temporarily in the international division of United States Treasury under the direction of Harry Dexter White.
 He then joined the Federal Reserve Bank of New York full-time (1936–1939).
 Subsequently, he worked at the Bank for International Settlements in Switzerland (1939–1940), the Board of Governors of the Federal Reserve System (1940–1942).

-During World War II, he served in the Office of Strategic Services (OSS).
+World War II

+Some members of the Enemy Objectives Unit, during their time off, demonstrating turbulence and laminar flow.
+Seated left to right: Charles Kindleberger, Roselene Honerkamp, Irwin Nat Pincus.
+Standing left to right: William Salant, Walt W. Rostow, Agent Selko, Edward Mayer.

+During World War II, he served in the Research and Analysis Branch (R&A) of the Office of Strategic Services (OSS).
+From February 27, 1943 to June 19, 1944, he commanded the Enemy Objectives Unit (EOU) at OSS/London, taking over this position from Chandler Morse, where he pioneered the American version of strategic bombing, which was to use on-the-ground intelligence to identify specific targets for destruction, built on the theory of air dominance written by Giulio Douhet.
+This greatly differed from the present British system here, which was to dominate the air by carpet bombing the objective.
+EOU identified viable German targets for destruction and was allowed, unlike other R&A branches, at OSS/London, to offer policy advice and guidance to military commanders.
+Kindleberger criticized the British system as being that of "all hammer and no anvil."

+In June, 1944, Kindleberger was forward-deployed with the 12th US Army Group, an OSS Detachment embedded in the G-2 for General Edwin Sibert.
+He served here in the final stretch of the war, as the Army advanced deeper into Nazi Germany.

+Marshall Plan

 From 1945 to 1947 he was Chief of the Division of Economic Affairs of Germany and Austria at the United States Department of State.

-Marshall Plan

 Kindleberger was a leading architect of the Marshall Plan.
 In 1945–1947 he served at the Department of State as acting director of the Office of Economic Security Policy, and briefly from 1947 to 1948 as counselor for the European Recovery Program.

 He described his around-the-clock work to develop and launch the Marshall Plan with singular passion in a 1973 interview: We were conscious of a great sense of excitement about the plan.
 Marshall himself was a great, great man—funny, odd but great—Olympian in his moral quality.
 We'd stay up all night, night after night.
 The first work ever done that I know about in economics on computers used the Pentagon's computers at night for the Marshall Plan.
 I had a tremendous sense of gratification from working so hard on it.